c4tom/DreamDevBox/docs/intermediate/work-inside-the-php-container.rst

 .. code-block:: bash

-   # As user devilbox inside the container
+   # As user dreamdevbox inside the container
-   devilbox@php-7.0.19 in /shared/httpd $ sudo su -
+   dreamdevbox@php-7.0.19 in /shared/httpd $ sudo su -

    # You are now the root user
    root@php-7.0.19 in /shared/httpd $